Global Arc

 Community Project Studios

-In Community Project Studios (formerly 'EPICS'), students earn academic credit for participation in multidisciplinary teams that work on projects over one or more years.
+In Community Project Studios, students earn academic credit for participation in multidisciplinary teams that work on projects over one or more years.
 The course mission is to provide a hands-on, experiential environment, in which students (often alongside community partners) bring real-world projects through to fruition.
 Although the methodology and projects vary for each studio, all teams in the program are supported through skill-development workshops, close-knit advising, and cultures of peer-to-peer collaboration.
 Students may participate for up to six semesters.

 Close icon